washingtonpost/FastFEC/README.md

 Currently, there's only C tests for specific parsing/buffer/write functionality, but we hope to expand unit testing soon.

-To run the current tests (only verified to work on Mac): `make test`
+To run the current tests: `zig build test`

 #### Scripts

-`scripts/generate_mappings.py`: A Python command to auto-generate C header files containing column header and type mappings
+`python scripts/generate_mappings.py`: A Python script to auto-generate C header files containing column header and type mappings